vilisimo/website/content/about/_index.md

 Development and an undergraduate degree in Psychology (both awarded by University of Glasgow).

-At the moment, I am most involved with Java and Python.
-However, I might recognize HTML, CSS and JavaScript if I bumped into them in a broad daylight.
 At work, I'm mostly doing backend stuff.
+At the moment, I am usually working with Java and Groovy.
+However, off the clock my go to language is Python.
+Nevertheless, I might also recognize HTML, CSS and JavaScript if I bumped into them in a broad daylight.